rafalbielec/feature-switches/README.md

-# feature-switches
+# Feature switches / Feature flags

-Example application which demonstrates how to use features switches / features flags in .NET 9.
-The solution uses both the Microsoft approach to feature flags as well as the OpenFeature NuGet package.
+This is an example solution which demonstrates how to use features switches / features flags in .NET 9.
+The solution uses both the Microsoft approach to feature flags as well as the OpenFeature NuGet package which you can find here [OpenFeature.dev](https://openfeature.dev).

 ## IL disassemblers